Snowflake-Labs/sfquickstarts/site/sfguides/src/build_collaborative_large_language_vision_models_with_landingai_and_snowflake/build_collaborative_large_language_vision_models_with_landingai_and_snowflake.md

 Duration: 20

+### Importing the images to LandingLens
-Now, we aregoing to import the copied images to a LandingLens classification project.
+Now, we are going to import the copied images to a LandingLens classification project.

 Open the LandingLens app in your Snowflake account, login with your credentials and click on the "Start First Project" button.